wm97artsociety/Manierism-megabyte-rig-/README.md

 Auctions to raise money for halving

-A graded 1982 d penny vauled at $18,000-$40,000 being donated to the community when sold after tax money of 42% approximately is took out for gov and rest donated in cash to pool for mining for megabytes
+1) A graded 1982 d penny vauled at $18,000-$40,000 being donated to the community when sold after tax money of 42% approximately is took out for gov and rest donated in cash to pool for mining for megabytes

 Auction starts tomorrow

 Unknown time of sale so shoot for a couple years down the road

+2) a pair of emerald cufflinks worth 25 million will be auctioned of starting at $175,000 with donation amount of $35,000 given to the community for megabytes and the rest donated to a single mother with multiple sclerosis sick from cancer

+Auction will be placed on ebay starting tomorrow

+Fees

+Shipping cost
+45% fee to government for sale + ebay fee + promotion cost

+Links for auctions set up by tomorrow